Codimension-one foliations on adjoint varieties: Introduction

 which is not the minimal embedding.
-Note that the Veronese variety $\nu_2(\mathbb{P}^n)$ does not contain lines from the ambient space; rather, it is covered by conics.
-The pullback of a codimension one foliation of degree zero from the ambient space via \( \nu_2 \) is a codimension one foliation of degree two on \( \mathbb{P}^n \).
+Note that the Veronese variety \(\nu_2(\mathbb{P}^{2n-1})\) does not contain lines from the ambient space; rather, it is covered by conics.
+The pullback of a codimension-one foliation of degree zero from the ambient space via \( \nu_2 \) is a codimension-one foliation of degree two on \( \mathbb{P}^{2n-1} \).